immve/writing-docs/README.md

 ## Prerequisites

 **1**.
-I would say the first important thing for a technical writer is good grammar.
+Good grammar.
 Seems obvious but you need to read a lot of different books, articles, docs in various fields to acquire as much vocabulary as you can.
 It also helps seeing how different docs are presented.

 I recommend:
    - The [Simplified Technical English](https://en.wikipedia.org/wiki/Simplified_Technical_English) to learn how to write better instructions.